gsaponaro/robot-affordances/docs/README.md

 # Robot Affordances

-Software for visual robot affordances.
+Software for learning visual robot affordances.

 ![alt text](icub_with_objects_reduced_once.jpg "The iCub robot in Lisbon when using objects and reasoning about their affordances")